shayaansultan/tp/docs/UserGuide.md

 - At least one of the parameters must be provided.
 - Employees matching all provided criteria will be listed (i.e., `AND` search).
 - Only single values are allowed for the name, role, and team parameters.
 Tags can accept multiple values, each preceded by `t/`.
+- When filtering by team, prepend "Team " to the team name (e.g., `T/Team HR`) to ensure accurate filtering.
 - Name and team fields are case-insensitive, meaning they do not require an exact match of case to filter correctly.
 For instance, `T/Team HR` is equivalent to `T/team hr`.
 - Role and tag fields are case-sensitive, meaning they require an exact match of case to filter correctly.
 For instance, `r/Manager` will not match `r/manager`.
+- Name must be an exact match, however it is case-insensitive.
+For instance, `n/jane` will not match `Jane Doe`.
+It must be the full name `n/jane doe`.
+- The order of the parameters does not matter. e.g. `filter n/John Doe t/friend` will produce the same output as `filter t/friend n/John Doe`.

 Examples: